-- a.
-Indicate location on JJDPA Compliance Monitoring Inspection/Verification Report. - 5.
-Review policy and procedures specific to the secure detention of minors. - 6.
-Review previous year and current year's Secure Detention of Minors documentation. - i.
-Charge - 1.
-If a 601/Status Offense is the only charge, this is a VIOLATION of the DSO core requirement.
-Record in appropriate month/year. - 2.
-If "WIC777", "Probation Violation" or "Warrant" is the only charge, determine what the underlying offense is.
+- If a 601/Status Offense is the only charge, this is a VIOLATION of the DSO core requirement.
+Record in appropriate month/year. - If "WIC777", "Probation Violation" or "Warrant" is the only charge, determine what the underlying offense is.
 If it is not a 602/Criminal Offense, this is a VIOLATION of the DSO core requirement.
 Record in appropriate month/year.

-ii.
-Location of detention
+□ Location of detention

-1. If minors are regularly held where adult inmates are held, there is potential for violation of the Separation Core Requirement.
+If minors are regularly held where adult inmates are held, there is potential for violation of the Separation Core Requirement.
 Review physical plant and policies related to the separation of minors and adult inmates to verify actual practice.

-iii.
-Length of detention
+□ Length of detention

-- 1. If detention is over six (6) hours, this is a VIOLATION of the Jail Removal core requirement.
+- If detention is over six (6) hours, this is a VIOLATION of the Jail Removal core requirement.
 Record in appropriate month/year. - 7.
-Review findings of inspection with contact person and/or Agency Head. - a.
-Inform the agency if there is any corrective action required and the due date for such corrective action.
+Review findings of inspection with contact person and/or Agency Head. - □ Inform the agency if there is any corrective action required and the due date for such corrective action.